snkruti/MiniProject1-2021/section-3.md

 #Branching Tutorial
 1. Branching is a very important concept in GitHub.
+This allows you to work with multiple people and efficiently/clearly check each others work, add features or complete tasks, and increase communication between collaborators.
 #Forking vs Cloning
 2. There are differences between Forking and Cloning in Github.
 - When forking, a copy of the original repository is created